-INSP #VendorWeek is an annual celebration of the 9,000 street paper vendors around the world.
+INSP’s #VendorWeek is an annual celebration of the 9,000+ vendors around the world selling street papers at any one time.
 Each one of these men and women – in 34 countries – is using their local street paper as a way to work themselves out of poverty.

 During the first week in February, our international programme of events, activities and social media action pays tribute to their hard work, as well as challenging perceptions of poverty and homelessness.